eclipse-theia/theia-website/src/docs/data_usage_telemetry.md

 ## Optional Integrations

 ### SCANOSS Integration
 Theia offers an integration with SCANOSS for code analysis and compliance checks.
-This is also opt-in and only sends code to SCANOSS when explicitly enabled.
+This is also opt-in and only sends data to SCANOSS when explicitly enabled.

 ## Key Takeaways